-Billy has explained that he told Alexa that "when we die, you go into other people's hearts, you never really go away.
+Billy explained that he told Alexa that "when we die, you go into other people's hearts, you never really go away.
 You go into the rest of the people that you know, go to the rest of their lives . . . ."
-He has said that he believes that when you die, you go into the hearts of your loved ones.
-The word "lullabye" is apparently intentionally misspelled in the song title with the extra "e" to signify the song is a goodbye but also an enduring lullaby.
+Billy has said that he believes that when you die, you go into the hearts of your loved ones.
 Billy talks about the song and its special meaning between him and Alexa in this snippet from SiriusXM.
-Click player below:
+Click player below: In addition, this was around that time Billy and his wife Christie were separating and eventually divorced, and the song was a way for Billy to express to young Alexa that he would always be there for her.
+As Alexa stated in an Instagram post in 2022: "this song was his way of reassuring me that he would never leave me; that I would always be a part of him… no matter what.
+That’s the kind of love that transcends space and time— for a melody like this; as sacred, storied, and beloved as an ancient hymn: it carries on through the ages forevermore.
+‘Someday we’ll all be gone, but lullabies go on and on… they never die, that’s how you and I will be.'" 🕊

 Words and Music by Billy Joel